-In January of 2019, the State of Mississippi retained me to sue the U.S. Corps of Engineers for taking thousands of acres of its land for a floodway along the Mississippi River, but forgetting to pay for it.
+In January of 2019, the State of Mississippi retained me to sue the U.S. Corps of Engineers for taking thousands of acres of its land for a floodway along the Mississippi River, without paying for it.
 Suit has been filed in the U.S. Court of Claims.
-Since then, private landowners along the lower Mississippi, owning nearly 260,000 acres in both Louisiana and Mississippi, have retained our firm to sue the Corps for the same reason.
+Since then, private landowners along the lower Mississippi, owning approximately 600,000 acres in Arkansas, Louisiana and Mississippi, have retained our firm to sue the Corps for the same reason.
+We have survived the defendant's motion to dismiss, our fact discovery is nearly complete, and we expect a trial sometime next summer.

-I am co-lead class counsel for the Automobile Dealer Actions in In Re: Automotive Parts Antitrust Litigation, MDL No. 2311, pending before Judge Marianna Battani in the Eastern District of Michigan.
-In this capacity we represent some 8,000 automobile dealers in 31 states, victimized by one of the largest price-fixing conspiracies in history.
-In this litigation we have forged a unique pact with the end-payer plaintiffs, and together as of September 4, 2018, have reached settlements with 71 different defendants for a total of approximately \$1.6 billion.
-The litigation continues with one remaining defendant.
+I am co-lead class counsel for the Automobile Dealer Actions in In Re: Automotive PartsAntitrust Litigation No. 2311, pending in the Eastern District of Michigan.
+In this capacity we represent some 8,000 automobile dealers in 31 states, victimized by one of the largest pricefixing conspiracies in history.
+In this litigation we have forged a unique pact with the end-payer plaintiffs, and together as of September 4, 2018, have reached settlements with 72 different defendants for a total of approximately \$1.6 billion.
+The litigation continues with one remaining defendant, where a tentative settlement was reached last month.

-I am lead counsel in a group of thirty-five attorneys from around the country prosecuting a group of about 20 cases, mostly in California, against major food producers who routinely misbrand their food products to hide unhealthy ingredients.
+I was lead counsel in a group of thirty-five attorneys from around the country prosecuting cases, mostly in California, against major food producers who routinely misbrand their food products to hide unhealthy ingredients.
 As a result of this litigation, I have been featured in stories on the front page of the New York Times and other papers around the nation, I was the subject of a major article in the London Sunday Times, I was interviewed at length on BBC's Newshour, by the Swedish newspaper Aftonbladet, and by a Paris television station, and I have given numerous interviews on public radio and on radio stations around the country, as well as in Canada and even in New Zealand.
-All this publicity says little or nothing about my own character or ability, but does suggest that our firm is prosecuting litigation which has struck a nerve with the American people and others who share our values.
+All this publicity says little or nothing about my own character or ability, but does suggest that our firm was prosecuting litigation which has struck a nerve with the American people and others who share our values.
+We have effected corrective label changes in every case we filed.